Best faja after tummy tuck and lipo

 • What is a Stage 2 Faja?

 After you wear your Stage 1 faja for three weeks, you will switch over to a Stage 2 faja, which you can purchase at one of your post-op appointments.
 The Stage 2 faja will be high compression and should feel much tighter than your Stage 1 faja.
-It will typically be the same numerical size (S – 4X L) as your Stage 1 faja.
-The stage 2 faja is worn alone, meaning you can toss your lipo foams and abdominal board.
+It will typically be the same numerical size (S–4XL) as your Stage 1 faja.
+You can wear the stage 2 faja alone, eliminating the need for your lipo foams and abdominal board.

 • How Long Should I Wear my Stage 2 Faja?

 After you switch over to your Stage 2 faja, you should wear it for six months.
 You should plan to sleep in your Stage 2 faja as well.
-Throughout the entire day, your goal should be to have your Stage 2 faja at all hours except for when you are showering or washing your garment.
-You can discontinue all garments after six months, and cannot start waist training until you are done with your Stage 2 faja.
+Your Stage 2 Faja should be on all day except when you shower or wash it.
+After six months, you can stop wearing all garments, and you cannot begin waist training until you have completed your Stage 2 faja.

-• Can I Wear Undergarments Underneath my Stage 2 Faja?
+• Can I Wear Undergarments under my Stage 2 Faja?

 By the time you begin wearing your stage 2 faja, it should be OK to wear underwear beneath your garment.
-Take note of how your skin is healing to make sure there are no visible marks forming from the underwear.
+Monitor your skin’s healing to ensure no marks from the underwear appear.

 • How Often Should I Wash my Stage 2 Faja?

-Just like your Stage 1 faja, it is VERY important to keep your Stage 2 faja clean to prevent any infections.
-You should try to wash your stage 2 faja every other day to keep them clean and free of any body fluids.
+Just like your Stage 1 faja, it is critical to keep your Stage 2 faja clean to prevent any infections.
+You should try to wash your stage 2 other day to keep them clean and free of any body fluids.

 The purpose of a compression garment is to support the surgical site, the incisions, and the affected skin.
 If your compression garment is too tight, it will affect circulation and hinder healing.
 A compression garment should only exert gentle, supportive pressure, so it should lay flat and smooth on the skin.
 As a general rule, the correct tightness for your compression garment leaves space to slide a hand under without difficulty.